-SW: Do you need a really good understanding of the bay being out there day in and day out?
+SW: Do you need a really good understanding of the bay, being out there day in and day out?

 RLS: Oh, yes.
 You certainly do, yes.
 In regard to that, not that I'm an old seaman or anything like that, but read the cloud conditions, read the water conditions, listen to the radio.
 Find out what's coming through as far as weather is concerned.
 Conditions make all the difference in the world.
 You don't have to exactly know what's coming on in regard to your situation because it doesn't matter what the bay can put out.
-You can always raise the conveyer.
+You can always raise the conveyor.
 You can put it on board.
 You can always get back in.
 You can't work the bottom in certain conditions.
 But never leave yourself in a jeopardized condition where it's going to take too much time to get back from one place to another.
-I've had incidents with my pleasure boats more so than my dredge boats, and although I've had more profits of those, too.
-With the timing involved with getting from one place to another, put the boat in jeopardy.
+I've had incidents with my pleasure boats more so than my dredge boats - although I've had a number of [problems?] with those, too - with the timing involved with getting from one place to another, put the boat in jeopardy.
 So, in regard to that, yes.
 You do have to know the conditions of the bay.
 It is very important.
 It's not a dangerous bay, not by any means, but just know what's ahead.

 SW: What are your feelings about being involved with Bluepoints?
-It is a very old company in the Long Island.
+It is a very old company and has a long tradition.

 RLS: They have a few problems.
 I think by and large, they're a good corporation.
-I think over the years, there are some things that they could have done better, but anybody can look.
-A hindsight is one hundred percent correct, retrospectively, yes.
+I think over the years, there are some things that they could have done better.
+But anybody can look - hindsight is one hundred percent correct, retrospectively, yes.
 There's things that I would've done differently.
-But there are other things that they're doing right now that they could have done twenty years ago.
-But at that time, they didn't know.
+But there are other things that they're doing right now that they could have done 20 years ago, but at that time, they didn't know.
 So, everything becomes a new experiment.
-You find out what works, it takes a long, long time in order to find out what works.
-They finally have an oyster product, which is presently being grown in Mattituck, transplanted to [inaudible] product for a year and a half of oysters.
-Something that hasn't been done for thirty to forty years.
+You find out what works.
+It takes a long, long time in order to find out what works.
+They finally have an oyster product, which is presently being grown in Mattituck, transplanted to the Great South Bay.
+They have a very fine product for a year and a half of oysters.
+Something that hasn't been done for 30 to 40 years.
 It's now an ongoing program.
 All they have to do is expand it.
 So, they are progressing in that respect.